dekorateio/dekorate/examples/spring-boot-with-gradle-on-kubernetes-example/readme.md

 # Spring Boot on Kubernetes using Gradle

-This is a simple example of using ap4k with gradle.
+This is a simple example of using dekorate with gradle.

 The purpose of this example is to demonstrate the following:

-- How to use ap4k with gradle
+- How to use dekorate with gradle
 - How you can use the kubernetes-spring-stater.
-- How ap4k detects that this is a web app and automatically configures services and probes.
+- How dekorate detects that this is a web app and automatically configures services and probes.
 - How you can end-to-end test the application.
 - How you can trigger an docker build after the compilation.